decryptofy/scarr/ARCHITECTURE.md

 ### `file_handling`

 This directory contains the TraceHandler class which is the file handler of SCARR.
-This class' main responsibilities are to compute information (i.e. indices/ranges for each batch) required for batching and pass back batches of data that the container class requests.
+This class's main responsibilities are to compute information (i.e. indices/ranges for each batch) required for batching and pass back batches of data that the container class requests.

 ### `filters`